Sharmisha9/NLP-Project/Documentation.md

 # To install the required Python libraries, run the following command in your terminal:
  pip install numpy pandas matplotlib seaborn tensorflow

-# Download the datasets from
+# Download the dataset from
 [https://www.kaggle.com/datasets/abhinavmoudgil95/short-jokes].
 Input data format is csv.

 # Executing the Notebooks